gchamp20/gchamp20.github.io/_posts/2020-07-01-Building-Distro-Rpi.md

 ## 4. Building a first image

 By reusing layers made by the community, we're already at the point were we can build an image that can be copied on a SD card used to boot a raspberry pi.
 The image won't contain much, but it'll be enough to bring the board alive.

 The content of this image will be defined in a fourth layer.
 The image definition could be written in any layer, but mainting it in a separate layer is a useful abstraction.
 That way, to target a new board, simply swap meta-raspberrypi for meta-mynewboard.

 Creating new layers is automated by a script contained in poky.
-To have access to it (and to many others), source poky/oe-init-build-env.
-This script, amongst other things, rewrites the `PATH` environnement variable so that we can usethese helper scripts without having to specify their path directly.
+To have access to it (and to many others), source `poky/oe-init-build-env`.
+This script, amongst other things, rewrites the `PATH` environnement variable to give direct access to these helper scripts.

 ```
 source poky/oe-init-build-env ~/builds/rpi